ThankiJay/ThankiJay/README.md

 - **Version Control:** Git, GitHub

 I'm always open to connecting with fellow data enthusiasts, professionals, or potential collaborators.
-Feel free to reach out to me via email at jaythankey17@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/jay-thanki-31b14827a/)
+Feel free to reach out to me via email at jayyoges@buffalo.edu or connect with me on [LinkedIn](https://www.linkedin.com/in/jay-thanki-31b14827a/)

 Looking forward to connecting with you!